adnanAhmad786/AAsyncImageLoader/README.md

 ### Manual

-You could also copy/past the AAsyncImageLoader* files into your app
+If needed, you can also copy/past the AAsyncImageLoader* files into your app

-## Author
+## Contributions

-Jérôme Gx
+AAsyncImageLoader is an open source project.
+If you'd like to contribute, please submit a pull request.
+But you don't have to write code, you can also:

+ - report bug
+ - ask questions
+ - write more examples or documentation
+ - suggest new idea

+If you found a bug and are willing to fix it, we will check your Pull Request and integrate it if relevant

 ## License